Highly Rated Sarasota Divorce Lawyer

 Sophisticated Board-Certified Divorce Counsel in Bradenton & Southwest Florida

 Divorce can be one of the most stressful experiences you will face in life.
 Separating yourself emotionally, financially, and physically from a spouse can be difficult at best.
-The Sarasota divorce attorneys at Schipani, Norman & McLain , P.A., understand the complexity and difficulty of filing for separation or divorce.
-At our law firm, our family lawyers help clients through every step of the divorce process from the initial filing of paperwork to all of the steps towards building a new life.
+The Sarasota divorce lawyers at Schipani, Norman & McLain, P.A., understand the complexity and difficulty of filing for separation or divorce.
+At our law firm in Sarasota, FL, our family law lawyers help clients through every step of the divorce process, from the initial filing of paperwork to all the steps toward building a new life.

-To help you in this endeavor, you will have the counsel of one of our founding attorneys, Phil Schipani, who is Board-Certified in Family and Matrimonial Law by The Florida Bar.
+To help you in this endeavor, you will have the counsel of one of our founding family law attorneys, Phil Schipani, who is Board-Certified in Family and Matrimonial Law by The Florida Bar.
 This distinction, awarded to fewer than 300 attorneys in Florida, requires extensive education and testing.
-Attorney Schipani’s considerable knowledge in this field gives us the upper hand in resolving any issues you may encounter.
-We provide not only strong representation but also excellent client service.
-When you work with us, you will always work with an attorney and will not be handed off to a paralegal.
-We respond promptly to your communication within 24 hours.
-In our personable, relaxed atmosphere, we treat every client as a valued member of the family.
+Divorce Attorney Schipani’s considerable knowledge in this field gives us the upper hand in resolving any issues you may encounter.
+Our divorce lawyers provide not only strong representation but also excellent client service.
+When you work with our family law firm, you will always work with an attorney and will not be handed off to a paralegal.
+Our divorce lawyers respond promptly to your communication within 24 hours.
+In our personable, relaxed atmosphere, we treat every client as a valued family member.

 At Schipani, Norman & McLain , P.A. our Sarasota family law lawyers handle all aspects of divorce, no matter how complex they may seem.

 Family law issues can include: